VILLASframework/documentation/docs/node/nodes/opal/opal_async.md

 They are used to exchange data between RT-LAB Simulink models and custom user-defined programs via [shared memory](https://en.wikipedia.org/wiki/Shared_memory) on a real-time target.

-There are two ways to exchange sample values with an OPAL-RT simulator:

-1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see [AsyncIP client](../clients/opal_async_ip.md))
-    In this mode, OPAL will send sample data via UDP to VILLASnode.
-VILLASnode has to use the [`socket` node-type](socket.md).
-2. Run VILLASnode as an asynchronous process itself.
-This is a highly experimental feature and implemented in the node-type `opal.async`.
-    Data exchange is then handled using OPAL-RT's `libOpalAsyncApi`.
-    This settings of this node-type a described on this page.

 ## Prerequisites

 This node-types requires a running version of VILLASnode on an OPAL-RT target: